-Styles change quickly and many people have asked me about drafting a slimmer sleeve as sheer and even skin-tight sleeves come into greater popularity (first photo below).
+Styles change quickly and many people have asked me about drafting a slimmer sleeve as sheer and even skin-tight sleeves come into greater popularity (left).
 The sleeve in the Gúna Rince pattern has a slight puff at the shoulder, as you can see in the second photo.

 This post will show how to cut down the sleeve pattern to get a standard dressmaking sleeve fit.